scheeloong/scheeloong.github.io/_contents/02-research.md

 * Attention: The idea of focusing.
 Where to focus?
 When to focus?
 How long should we focus?
 Ideas from Information Retrieval
 * Online Learning: Learn from data sequentially in an online manner, since data may only be available in future.
 * Active Learning: Actively deciding what to learn, since it's impossible to learn everything.
 Multi-armed Bandit problem.
+* Adaptive Submodularity: How do we mathematically model for diminishing returns ?
 * Curriculum Learning: Creating a learning syllabus so that the model learns from easy to hard problems.
 * Transfer Learning: How do we transfer useful learnt information from one model to another?
 * Knowledge Distillation: How do we transfer the core information from a large model to a smaller model?